populse/populse_mia/docs/source/installation/virtualisation_user_installation.rst

 Mia's user installation - Using virtualization
 ==============================================

-The general installation process is to first, thanks to virtualization, make running BrainVisa on your system (see :ref:`prerequirements`).
+The general installation process is to first, thanks to virtualization, make running BrainVisa on your system (see :ref:`prerequirements_1`).
-Then, the installation will be almost identical to the one done directly on the host (see :ref:`installation`).
+Then, the installation will be almost identical to the one done directly on the host (see :ref:`installation_1`).

 You can perform the installation by `following the detailed instruction provided by BrainVisa team <https://brainvisa.info/web/download.html>`_.
-In this case, skip the :ref:`prerequirements` below and proceed directly to the :ref:`installation`.
+In this case, skip the :ref:`prerequirements_1` below and proceed directly to the :ref:`installation_1`.
-Depending on the solution you have chosen, go to the Singularity container or the VirtualBox virtual machine and then follow the :ref:`installation` section below
+Depending on the solution you have chosen, go to the Singularity container or the VirtualBox virtual machine and then follow the :ref:`installation_1` section below

 You can also follow the full procedure below which uses Singularity virtualization technology.

-.. _prerequirements:
+.. _prerequirements_1:

 Pre-requirements
 ----------------